 Adoption and Internal Control

-One underrated factor: who manages the site after launch.
+One underrated factor is who manages the site after launch.
 AI builders are often easier for non-technical marketing teams to maintain.
 Custom builds require either a retained developer relationship or an internal technical resource.
 Both options are manageable, but the operational cost of a custom site does not end at launch.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.